 As a member of The Church of Jesus-Christ of Latter-Day Saints, I am passionate about providing mental health services to the LDS community.

 There is often a stigma that exists among Church members that if you are seeking mental health counseling, you must not be doing enough.
-I understand how difficult it is for members of the church to reach out for help and I offer safe, comfortable environment in which can discuss often painful issues without the fear of being judged or criticized.
+I understand how difficult it is for members of the church to reach out for help and I offer a safe, comfortable environment in which clients can discuss painful issues without the fear of being judged or criticized.

 What are the benefits of choosing LDS counselor?

 The Church of Jesus Christ of Latter-Day Saints has unique teachings as well as a unique “culture” that often influences how we experience and face mental and emotional challenges.
 Having a counselor who shares your faith can provide you with a level of comfort and understanding that allows you to share openly about your values around things like the word of wisdom, pornography, temple covenants, and eternal family relationships.